 EU rejects Turkish troops in Libya

-The EU's foreign policy chief Joseph Borrell - along with a handful of leading EU states - have rejected Turkish military presence and deployment in Libya.
+The EU's foreign policy chief Josep Borrell - along with a handful of leading EU states - have rejected Turkish military presence and deployment in Libya.

 Following a meeting with foreign ministers from France, Germany, Italy and the United Kingdom, Borrell on Tuesday (7 January) called for an immediate ceasefire in and around Tripoli.